-- Fast Track – $179
+- Fast Track – $189

 - Premium – $299

-- A professionally written resumé, with unlimited revisions
+- A professionally written resume, with unlimited revisions

 - ATS keyword optimisation

 The Fast Track option also provides a cover letter, and Zipjob’s 60-day interview guarantee.Â The guarantee states that if you haven’t had two to three times more interviews within 60 days, Zipjob will rewrite your resume for free.

 Premium customers also enjoy lifelong updates to their resumes.
 This means you can use the service each time you want a change in your career.
-It also comes with expedited delivery, meaning you receive your resume in three working days, rather than the four to six days that the other services offer.
+It also comes with expedited delivery, meaning you receive the first draft of your updated resume in three working days, rather than the four to seven days the other packages offer.

-The ZipJob Free Trial
+ZipJob Free Trial / Resume Review

 How to Sign up to ZipJob

-ZipJob then assigns a writer ‘within 24 hours.’
+ZipJob then assigns a writer “within 24 hours.”
 I was pleasantly surprised that my writer contacted me just five hours after I uploaded my resume.
 You can message the writer at that point or wait until they contact you.

 My writer reached out to me promptly to introduce herself and to check a couple of details about the kind of roles that I was seeking.

 ZipJob Review: Our Experience

-Overall, I was impressed with Zipjob’s service.
+Overall, I was impressed with ZipJob’s service.
 The site was easy and intuitive to use, and the process was efficient.

 Most importantly, the ZipJob version of my resume looked and sounded fantastic.
 There was a small glitch when I first received it, in that the writer had added the LinkedIn profile address of a different person with the same name as me, but she quickly sent me the corrected version as soon as I raised this.

 One of the things that I found interesting about using ZipJob’s service was the language used on my resume.
-It beautifully described my skills, experience and career goals using terms that were clearly optimised for ATS software but that also sounded impressive to a human reader.
+It beautifully described my skills, experience and career goals using terms that were clearly optimised for ATS software – but that also sounded impressive to a human reader.

 Is It Worth Using the ZipJob LinkedIn Optimisation Service?